 What to Look For in Walking Shoes

-Look for a relatively thick outsole, breathable lining, and a contoured midsole that minimizes friction against your skin.
+When shopping for a good walking shoe, look for relatively thicker outsoles, breathable lining, and a contoured midsole that minimizes friction against your skin.
 We also recommend wide toe boxes to reduce cramping and blisters.
-Ultimately, walking sneakers should feel good on your feet whether you’re speed walking, trekking uphill, or strolling through your neighborhood at an easy-breezy pace.
+Ultimately, walking sneakers should feel good on your feet whether you’re long distance speed walking, trekking uphill, or strolling through your neighborhood at an easy-breezy pace.

 What Are Running Shoes?